There are so many times when I finish up a long day of work and wish for something easy to prepare.

 Looking for another delicious skewer dish to try this summer?
 Try our recipe for Balsamic Lamb Kabobs with Vegetables.

-What is your favorite meat to marinate and grill during the summer?
+What is your favorite meat to marinate and grill during the hotter months?
 Tell us in the comments below, and come back to rate the recipe once you try it.

 Don’t forget to Pin It!

 Photos by Meghan Bassett, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on July 1st, 2012.
 Last updated: December 30, 2019 at 1:15 am.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.